Debt and getting a mortgage

 What is a mortgage?

 A mortgage is a loan from a financial institution that you use towards the cost of buying a property – it can also be referred to as a secured loan.
-To buy a house, usually at least 5% of the property’s price will need to be paid as a downpayment (a cash deposit), the rest of the money can then be borrowed through a mortgage.

 You’ll then pay back what you owe over a set period, typically a minimum of 25 years.
-This lengthy term is to help make the repayments manageable, given mortgages tend to involve borrowing larger amounts of money – the longer you have to pay it back, the less you pay per month.
+This lengthy term is to help make the repayments manageable, given that mortgages tend to involve borrowing larger amounts of money – the longer you have to pay it back, the less you pay per month.

 A mortgage is a secured loan which means the lender can take back (repossess) the property if you’re unable to make your monthly repayments.
 They would then sell the property to get their money back – sometimes this sale value is lower than what you owe meaning you would be left with a shortfall.
 This shortfall is still owed by you to the lender, and they would seek to recover this from you as a debt.